scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 Both greater than or equal to 0 | Yes | Unstable Oscillations Both less than or equal to 0 | No | Stable
-Both less than or equal to 0 | Yes | Damped Oscillations (Stable)
+Both less than or equal to 0 | Yes | Damped Oscillations (Stable) One greater than 0, when less than 0 | No | Saddle (Unstable)

+A "saddle" point is a point where one eigenvalue is positive and the other one is negative.
+In this case, one eigenvalue pushes the system towards stability, and the other eigenvalue pushes the system away from stability.
+The net effect of this process is actually instability.
+Only a single eigenvalue pushing the system away from stability is enough to make the system unstable.

 ~ Exercise